Will you believe me if I told you the number of people who go online every day is still growing with how open the internet is today?

 Here’s a short summary of some of the most successful techniques for digital marketing and the platforms involved in each one.

 This is the process of optimizing your website to “rank higher in the results pages of the search engine, increasing the amount of organic (or free) traffic earned by your website.
 Websites, blogs, and infographics include the platforms that profit from SEO.
 To generate eligible traffic to your site, there are a variety of ways to approach SEO.
 They include:

 On page SEO

 When looking at a website, this form of SEO focuses on all of the content on the page.
 You can answer questions for readers and rank higher on the search engine results pages (SERPs) by investigating keywords for their search volume and purpose (or meaning).

 Off page SEO

-This kind of SEO focuses on your website’s backend, and how your pages are coded.
-All types of technological SEO that can improve the loading speed of your website are image compression, structured data, and CSS file optimization, a significant ranking factor in the eyes of search engines like Google.
+This kind of SEO focuses on your website’s backend and how your pages are coded.
+All types of technical SEO that can improve your website’s loading speed are image compression, structured data, and CSS file optimization, a significant ranking factor in the eyes of search engines like Google.